Is it a good idea to buy a property in Spain?Before making a decision, we recommend to consider carefully the reasons why you are purchasing.

 Non-European Citizens: Is it a Good Idea To Buy A Property In Spain?

 According to the current legislation, buying property/ies (one or more) for a total amount of 500.000.-€ (without mortgage) allows the the buyer to obtain a renewable Spanish residency visa.
 That is a really good option for non-European Nationals who wish to relocate to Spain.
+For a full discussion on options, read Moving to Spain after Brexit.

 In conclusion we can say that the decision to buy a property in Spain is not necessarily a good or a bad idea, it simply depends on the the circumstances of every single person and on the purpose of the purchase.